bozsahin/cogs501/README.md

 |Category| Date | Weight |
 :---|:---|---:
 Weekly quiz | Every week | 54%
-Midterm exam  | Nov 16, in class | 20%
+Midterm exam  | Date TBA, in class | 20%
 Final exam | TBA | 26%

 11 quizzes, sometimes in the beginning, sometimes at the end of class.